MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-recurring-appointments-and-search-for-a-string-in-the-subject.md

 - csharp
 ---

-# How to: Filter Recurring Appointments and Search for a String in the Subject
+# Filter Recurring Appointments and Search for a String in the Subject

 This example filters recurring appointments that fall within a date range in a Calendar folder, and then searches in two ways for the string "office" in the subject.